Siem Reap – Cambodia

 We move to the next room where a blind sick woman lives alone also.
 Next for our deliveries…everybody knows when the volunteers arrive, they run and shout anxiously to catch up the queue for the food pick up.
 It is a great exchange of smiles and big thank you’s of adorable children and women.
 We see a shocking poverty, lots of kids with bloated stomachs due to hunger, abandoned women with their kids.
 Believe me, the photos are not showing the large scale of our feelings and the situation in Cambodia.

-It is almost 6pm, we deliver all the food, we are tired of the heat and the dust but we have no right to complain after this experience right?
+It is almost 6 pm and we delivered all the food.
+We are exhausted by the heat and the dust but we have no right to complain.
 Our main feeling is Happiness, the more we give the happier we feel.

 On Monday we cook for around 50 school kids Tom yum soup, vegetables, rice and chilly sauce.
 The kids arrive at 11.30 and the front yard fills up with cute sounds, smiles and hugs.

 I wish the time is not passing so quickly.
-All I know that I feel good in a sense that I had really succeeded in what I came there for: To make a difference even for a very limited time.
+All I know that I feel good in a sense that I had really succeeded in what I came here for To make a difference even for a very limited time.
 We have so much in our lives and they have little… who are happiest?
 Guess and you may re-evaluate your life.

-A huge thank you to Mrs Abi and all the amazing volunteers for making my time there better than ever imagined!
+A huge thank you to Mrs Abi and all the amazing volunteers!
+They make my time better than ever imagined!
 Life changing experience indeed.

 ― C. JoyBell C.”